apollo4869/test-data-cleaning-project/README.md

 The primary goal of data cleaning is to ensure **consistency** and **completeness** of the data.
 Models require data to have a uniform format for efficient batch processing; otherwise, the models may fail to run or produce inaccurate predictions.
 Whether it is a simple regression model or a complex deep learning model, proper data cleaning is an indispensable step.

 ## Characteristics of Data Cleaning
-From this project, I recognized three distinct characteristics of data cleaning:
+There are three distinct characteristics of data cleaning:
 1. **Large Volume of Data**: A large amount of data must be processed efficiently using programming tools such as Python, as manual cleaning is infeasible.
 2. **High Complexity**: Data may come from multiple sources, include different data types (e.g., numerical, textual, timestamps), and lack a unified format, requiring tailored cleaning strategies.
 3. **Serious Data Quality Issues**: Data often contains missing values, outliers, and duplicates, which, if not handled, can significantly impact subsequent analysis and modeling.